jonathanweinberg/PublicPrinterProfiles/Thermistor_Musings.md

 ## So, turns out....

 Turns out, the "screw in" portion of the thermistor is a run of a mill, generic, brass M3 standoff.
 Literally something you can purchase by the pound like common bolts.
+EDIT: Can be, doesn't have to be, but can be.

 [Here's some decent reading.](http://forums.reprap.org/read.php?1,332399)